leanerr/DeepSample4NLP/README.md

 ├── logs/                          # Directory for log files │   └── sups_log_*.txt             # Logs for SUPS execution
 │
-├── build_and_run_DeepEST.sh       # Script to build and run the DeepEST project └── build_and_run_SUPS.sh          # Script to build and run the SUPS project
+├── build_and_run.sh               # Script to build and run the DeepEST project └── build_and_run_SUPS.sh          # Script to build and run the SUPS project └── build_and_run_DeepSamplePart1_Class.sh # Script for classification methods
 ```

 ## Results